junglesta/wherenodoctor/__LAB/chapters/03-how-to-examine-a-sick-person.md

 # BREATHING (RESPIRATION)

-Pay special attention to the way the sick person breathes—the depth (deep or shallow), rate (how often breaths are taken), and difficulty.
+Pay special attention to the way the sick person breathesthe depth (deep or shallow), rate (how often breaths are taken), and difficulty.
 Notice if both sides of the chest move equally when she breathes.

 If you have a watch or simple timer, count the number of breaths per minute (when the person is quiet).